contactandyc/another-c-library/website/ebook/ac-allocator/index.md

 > Mon Dec 30 08:49:44 2019
 > 752 byte(s) allocated in 32 allocations (1280 byte(s) overhead)
 35d34
-< demo1b.c:13: 32
+< track_over_time.c:13: 32
 ```

-From above, it can be seen that memory.log.1 has one extra allocation for 32 bytes at line 13 of demo1b.c.
+From above, it can be seen that memory.log.1 has one extra allocation for 32 bytes at line 13 of track\_over\_time.c.

 When the program exits, it will write a final memory.log file.